MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pos-camerabarcode-get-started.md

 ## Step 7: System provided preview

-A camera preview is needed for the user to successfully aim the camera at barcodes.
-Windows provides a simple camera preview that launches a dialog for basic control of the camera barcode scanner.
-Simply call [ClaimedBarcodeScanner.ShowVideoPreview](/uwp/api/windows.devices.pointofservice.claimedbarcodescanner.showvideopreviewasync) to open the dialog and [ClaimedBarcodeScanner.HideVideoPreview](/uwp/api/windows.devices.pointofservice.claimedbarcodescanner.hidevideopreview) to close it when finished.
+A camera preview is required to help the user aim the camera at a barcode.
+Windows provides a basic camera preview that launches a dialog to control of the camera barcode scanner.

+Call [**ClaimedBarcodeScanner.ShowVideoPreview**](/uwp/api/windows.devices.pointofservice.claimedbarcodescanner.showvideopreviewasync) to open the dialog and [**ClaimedBarcodeScanner.HideVideoPreview**](/uwp/api/windows.devices.pointofservice.claimedbarcodescanner.hidevideopreview) to close it.

 > [!TIP]
 > See [Hosting Preview](pos-camerabarcode-hosting-preview.md) to host the preview for camera barcode scanner in your application.

 ## Step 8: Initiate scan

-You can initiate the scan process by calling [StartSoftwareTriggerAsync](/uwp/api/windows.devices.pointofservice.claimedbarcodescanner.startsoftwaretriggerasync#Windows_Devices_PointOfService_ClaimedBarcodeScanner_StartSoftwareTriggerAsync).
+You can initiate the scan process by calling [**StartSoftwareTriggerAsync**](/uwp/api/windows.devices.pointofservice.claimedbarcodescanner.startsoftwaretriggerasync#Windows_Devices_PointOfService_ClaimedBarcodeScanner_StartSoftwareTriggerAsync).

-Depending on the value of [IsDisabledOnDataReceived](/uwp/api/windows.devices.pointofservice.claimedbarcodescanner.isdisabledondatareceived#Windows_Devices_PointOfService_ClaimedBarcodeScanner_IsDisabledOnDataReceived) the scanner might scan only one barcode then stop or scan continuously until you call [StopSoftwareTriggerAsync](/uwp/api/windows.devices.pointofservice.claimedbarcodescanner.stopsoftwaretriggerasync#Windows_Devices_PointOfService_ClaimedBarcodeScanner_StopSoftwareTriggerAsync).
+Depending on the value of [**IsDisabledOnDataReceived**](/uwp/api/windows.devices.pointofservice.claimedbarcodescanner.isdisabledondatareceived#Windows_Devices_PointOfService_ClaimedBarcodeScanner_IsDisabledOnDataReceived) the scanner might scan only one barcode then stop or scan continuously until you call [**StopSoftwareTriggerAsync**](/uwp/api/windows.devices.pointofservice.claimedbarcodescanner.stopsoftwaretriggerasync#Windows_Devices_PointOfService_ClaimedBarcodeScanner_StopSoftwareTriggerAsync).

-Set the desired value of [IsDisabledOnDataReceived](/uwp/api/windows.devices.pointofservice.claimedbarcodescanner.isdisabledondatareceived#Windows_Devices_PointOfService_ClaimedBarcodeScanner_IsDisabledOnDataReceived) to control the scanner behavior when a barcode is decoded.
+Set the desired value of [**IsDisabledOnDataReceived**](/uwp/api/windows.devices.pointofservice.claimedbarcodescanner.isdisabledondatareceived#Windows_Devices_PointOfService_ClaimedBarcodeScanner_IsDisabledOnDataReceived) to control the scanner behavior when a barcode is decoded.

 | Value | Description |
 | ----- | ----------- |